-HUM 260 Research Methods in the Humanitiesshould be taken during the sophomore year if possible.
-It is offered every spring semester.
-It is also open to non-majors.
+Students should take HUM 260 Research Methods in the Humanities the spring semester of their sophomore year, if possible.
+It is offered every spring.

-HUM 469 Developing the Capstone Proposalmust be completed in the fall semester before the Capstone.
+Students must complete HUM 469 Developing the Capstone Proposal in the fall semester prior to starting their Capstone.

-HUM 470 Capstone should be taken during the spring semester of the senior year.
-A six-hour senior honors project with the same interdepartmental structure may be substituted for HUM 470 Capstone.
-The student's work in HUM 470 should integrate topics from the various departments.
-The study will be supervised and evaluated by one faculty member from each of the departments, one of which will serve as chair and the primary supervisor.
+Students should take HUM 470 Capstone during the spring semester of the senior year.
+The 500-level honors course (a six-hour senior honors project) with the same interdepartmental structure may substitute for the Capstone course.
+The Capstone requires students to integrate topics from the various departments in which they completed the courses for the major.
+A faculty member from each of those departments will supervise and evaluate the Capstone.
+Additionally, one of those faculty members will serve as chair and the primary supervisor for the Capstone.